Polderrider/polderrider.github.io/README.md

 ---
-title: "DANIEL GRIFFITHS"
+title: "Resume"
 permalink: "/CV/"
 layout: page
 ---

 # SUMMARY
 ---
 Software Engineer with 1 year experience in developing programs for desktop, web and command line deployment.
 Working with functional programming (languages: Bracket, ML) and Object Oriented Programming (languages: Python, C#) frameworks has taught an appreciation and understanding for writing clear and readable code.
 Equally comfortable as a self-starter or team member, my personal skills to engage and motivate colleagues delvers strong performances in agile teams under pressured sprint schedules and delivering solo projects to deadline.

 # PROFESSIONAL EXPERIENCE
 ***
 ### Junior Software Engineer
 2022 – present
 Tata Steel